 A new insurance provider.

-According to the law, it is your employer’s responsibility to secure workers’ compensation insurance.
+According to the law, it is your employer’s responsibility to secure workers’ comp insurance.
 If your old insurer has gone out of business, it is the employer’s duty to secure a new policy or self-insure, meaning the company itself would be liable for your injury payments.

 Your employer.